| AS QUICK AS CAN BE based on

 "And who's in the only other room that is not under chronic remodel, honey?"

-"Well, to be honest, we put Carol Dailey in there to avoid problems.
+"Well, to be honest, we put Carol Knight in there to avoid problems.
 You know what a fuss she can make and we figured you'd be understanding."

 "Well, yes, I am that, honey, and, fortunately, so is an audience."
-She turned her back on Joan who returned to the stage to assemble fake fiddlehead ferns with a stagehand.
-"What's got her so up tight?" the hand asked?
+She turned her back on Joan who went back on stage and began to busy herself assembling fake fiddlehead ferns with a stagehand.
+"What's got her so up tight?" asked the hand.
 "She wanted one of the new dressing rooms."
-"Figures," said the hand.
-"The older they get, the more they want new."
+"Figures," the hand commented; "the older they get, the more they want new."
+"Keep your voice down," muttered Joan.

 Alicia Russell entered the passage to the dressing rooms.
-Stars were painted on the doors of the two dressing rooms nearest the stage.
-These rooms faced one another and the door on the right was open.
+On the doors of the two dressing rooms nearest the stage black stars were painted.
+These two rooms faced each other, and the door on the right was open.
 She could smell Mennens and Bay Rum.
 Bill Brown's helper Harry was brushing a velvet plum jacket.
 "So where is he, honey?" she asked; "you can tell me."

 "He'll be here," Harry answered tersely.

-Shrugging, she hummed and jigged a competent 2 step back into the passage.
-The other star room door was shut although Koa's dresser was making busy noises behind it.
-On the next door (starless) was pasted the formal "Miss Carol Dailey" notice.
-She made a face and shook her curly head.
+Shrugging, Alicia hummed and jigged a competent two-step back into the passage.
+The other star room door was shut although Koa's dresser was making noises behind it.
+On the next starless door was pasted a formal "Ms. Carol Knight" sign.
+Alicia made a face and shook her curly head.
 Then she opened the third door and flipped the ancient switch.

 Truly the pits, she thought.
-No heat.
 No comfort.
-Charred dust smells from the boxy gas heater.
+Charred dusty smells from the boxy gas heater.
 Stacked in one corner, pressboard and open paint cans.
-There were, however, 2 floor length mirrors and telegrams, letters, cards and phone messages on the scarred dressing table.
-Still humming, she picked up the posted mail, exposing some obvious duns and one letter, addressed in a bold and terrible handwriting.
+There were, however, two floor length mirrors and telegrams, letters, cards and phone messages on the scarred dressing table.
+Still humming, she picked up the posted mail, exposing some obvious duns and one envelope addressed in a bold and unwelcome handwriting.

-"I'm not yet ready to give up the land line but a new number sounds good.
+"I'm way too Neanderthal to give up the land line at home, but a new number sounds good.
 The sooner the better.
-Will you do it?
-And I'll tackle the problems with my new cell phone."
-Lee held the sleek, useless instrument to her ear.
+Will you arrange it?
+And I'll use your cell to tackle the problems with mine."
+Lee examined the sleek, recently purchased, useless Android and wondered for not the first time about Apple.

-The house phone rang.
-She dropped the cell phone, put her charcoal grey head in her hands.
+The house phone rang again.
+Lee put her charcoal grey head in her hands.
 "Let's move to the kitchen, angels" she said; "I can listen with one ear from there."

-"They're 4300 and we're 4309," Tory told the Princess.
-"It's a matter of misdialing but you can't imagine how angry people get.
-It's as though they suspect us of lying, of trying to cover something up.
+"They're 4300 and we're 4309," Tory told the Princess who had been observing all of this and listening to the exchange with great interest.
+"It's a matter of misdialing and their error but you can't imagine how mad people get.
+It's as though they suspect us of lying, of trying to cover up something sinister.
 Now, tell us why in the world you want to become a police inspector, especially in Seattle, Washington."

-"It's not that exciting, you know," put in Lee, rounding up cups, batteries, laptop, notes.
+"It's not that exciting, you know," put in Lee, rounding up cups, batteries, laptop, cellphone and notes.

-The Princess stretched tawny arms, jingled silver bracelets, examined manicured fingertips.
+The Princess stretched her shapely arms., jingled her silver bracelets and examined her manicured fingertips.
 "I don't expect to play games and I am willing to work hard.
 I am healthy and strong for a beautiful woman.
 And very street smart for a rich one."

 "This pick up and delivery message is for Speedy Movers," the voice began.

-"Why do they ignore your excellent message?" asked the Princess; "here, allow me."
+"Why do they completely ignore your excellent voice mail explanation?" asked the Princess; "Allow me."
 She started to speak to the caller and then stopped.
-"Please, could you repeat that slowly for me?" she asked and listened intently.
-"1242 Eastlake, Suite AB, and one suitcase for immediate delivery to Ms Samantha Hall at the downtown Morris Theater.
-Collect?
-Surely.
+"Please, could you repeat that slowly?" she asked and listened intently.
+"1242 Eastlake, Suite AB, and one suitcase for immediate delivery to Ms. Samantha Hall at the downtown Morris Theater.
+Collect?"
+The Princess listened with bright eyes and bobbed her head up and down.
+"Surely, surely.
 Thank you for your order!"

 "You better square that away immediately," said Lee, frowning.

-"Oh, you know the staccato voice -- ratatat tat -- won't let you speak."
+"Oh, you know the staccato voice -- ratatatatat -- will not give you time to speak."

 "But little Sammy Hill may be counting on the delivery," said Tory.
 "Isn't this her opening night?"